10 Surprising Things Muscle Spasms Reveal About Your Health

 Your electrolytes (calcium, magnesium, sodium, potassium) are big players in muscle contraction.
 When the balance is off, you may be more prone to those twitches, twinges, and weaknesses.
 Your doctor may want to consider If you’re running low on any of these.
 A healthy diet is your best bet against falling short, and good-for-you foods often supply a range of electrolytes.
 For instance, yogurt and bananas both contain potassium and magnesium, Hayden points out.

-Yep, there's a long list of list of strange things that can happen when you're pregnant—and calf spasms in bed are one of them.
-Known as a charley horse, "it's the one I get questions about the most, particularly with pregnant women," says Dr. Maier.
-Why it happens isn't clear, but stretching with your ankle flexed can help the muscle release, she adds.
+Yep, there’s a long list of strange things that can happen when you’re pregnant—and calf spasms in bed are one of them.
+“It’s the one I get questions about the most, particularly with pregnant women,” says Dr. Maier.
+Why it happens isn’t clear, but stretching with your ankle flexed can help the muscle release, she adds.
 Not pregnant?
 You can certainly still be saddled with the occasional charley horse if you overexert a muscle, like taking an extra-long run in the morning or challenging yourself with more laps in the pool.
 Worried?
 Take a video of the spasm on your phone and bring it to your appointment with your doctor.
-Spasms don't always happen in the MD's office, so this way, they can get a sense of what you're talking about.
+Spasms don’t always happen in the doctor’s office, so this way, they can get a sense of what you’re talking about.